Associate Chair, Associate Professor

 Office: CIS 3041

-Joshua M. Scacco (PhD, University of Texas at Austin, 2014) is an Associate Professor and Associate Chair of the Department of Communication.
+Joshua M. Scacco (PhD, University of Texas at Austin) is an Associate Professor and Associate Chair of the Department of Communication.
 Dr. Scacco also serves as a Faculty Researcher with the USF-Nielsen Sunshine State Survey and is a Faculty Research Associate with the award-winning Center for Media Engagement at the University of Texas at Austin.
 He specializes in political communication, media content and effects, and quantitative research methods.

-Before coming to USF, Dr. Scacco served on the faculty at Purdue University, worked in public relations at the state and federal level, and worked for a member of legislative leadership in the Pennsylvania House of Representatives as well as a U.S. senator.
+Before becoming a university professor and researcher, Dr. Scacco worked in public relations at the state and federal level, and worked for a member of legislative leadership in the Pennsylvania House of Representatives, as well as a U.S. senator.